ablechow29/Able-CV/README.md

 # Able's Curriculum Vitae

 This repository contains my personal curriculum vitae formatted in LaTeX.
+The LaTeX codes within the`.tex` file is annotated to briefly explain what they do.

-The entirety of this CV was written *via* the command line text editor [NeoVim](https://github.com/neovim/neovim) and the [VimTeX](https://github.com/lervag/vimtex) plugin.
+The entirety of this CV was written *via* the command line text editor [NeoVim](https://github.com/neovim/neovim) with the [VimTeX](https://github.com/lervag/vimtex) plugin.

 The formatting of this CV is based on the following tutorials: